mattly/ssdug-graphql/outline.md

 GraphQL is an API Query language for typed data which has graph-like relationships.

+- a clarification: The "Graph" in GraphQL is much more in line with the notions of tables in relational databases than it is a store where any node can have a relationship with any other node.
+Data in GraphQL is typed, and the relationships between types are defined in a schema.

 It allows clients to ask for the data they need, both

 -   making it easier to evolve APIs over time